Have you ever made a promise? What was it? Did you keep it?

 2000 years after God made that covenant with Abraham, God would make another covenant, another set of promises, to us.
 But he didn’t sacrifice animals to prove his love and faithfulness, he sacrificed himself – Jesus.

 In Jesus, God has made promises to you and to me.
-And just like with Abraham, we don’t have to do anything except trust in those promises.
-All we have to do is believe that God will do everything he says he will do through Jesus.
-That’s called faith.
+And just like with Abraham, God wants us to trust in his promises.
+God wants us to believe that he will do everything he says he will do through Jesus.
+And he always will.
+How can we be sure God will keep his promise to save us?
+Just look at the cross.

 Because of Jesus I know God will always keep his promise to love me and save me.